submariner-io/submariner-website/src/content/operations/known-issues/_index.en.md

 ## General

-* Minimum supported Kubernetes version is 1.17.
+* Minimum supported Kubernetes version is 1.19 (1.21 for service discovery).
 * Submariner only supports kube-proxy in iptables mode.
 IPVS is not supported at this time.
 * CoreDNS is supported out of the box for `*.clusterset.local` service discovery.
 KubeDNS needs manual configuration.
 Please refer to the
 [GKE Quickstart Guide](../../getting-started/quickstart/managed-kubernetes/gke/#final-workaround-for-kubedns) for more information.